 The problems are driven by a combination of declining revenues caused primarily by the weak housing market; a growth in spending for pay raises; a $500 million pension lawsuit; and $174 million to fight the Southern California wildfires.

-Hill said the state has already used up all its quickest fixes to deal with budget
+Hill said the state has already used up all its quickest fixes to deal with budget shortfalls because of long-term deficits that have lingered since the dot-com collapse earlier in the decade.

 "The key thing to remember is all the easy solutions are gone," Hill said.
 "To get revenue and spending lines into balance will require some really tough choices."